satoshinakamoto007/wallets/readme.md

 # Chia Wallets

+To launch a Commandline Interface for a wallet run `python3 launcher.py` and select what type of wallet you would like.

 ### Simulators

 The simulators automatically generate transactions back and forth between two wallets and don't require any input once they've been set going.